HEALNet: Multimodal Fusion for Heterogeneous Biomedical Data: Introduction

-In this paper, we propose \textbf{H}ybrid \textbf{E}arly-fusion \textbf{A}ttention \textbf{L}earning \textbf{Net}work (HEALNet, Figure~\ref{fig:healnet_architecture}), a novel \emph{hybrid early fusion} approach that leverages the benefits of early and intermediate fusion approaches.
+In this paper, we propose \textbf{H}ybrid \textbf{E}arly-fusion \textbf{A}ttention \textbf{L}earning \textbf{Net}work (HEALNet, Figure~\ref{fig:healnet_architecture}), a novel \emph{hybrid early-fusion} approach that leverages the benefits of early and intermediate fusion approaches, and scales to any number of modalities.
 The main idea behind HEALNet is to use both a shared and modality-specific parameter space in parallel within an iterative attention architecture.
 Specifically, a shared latent bottleneck array is passed through the network and iteratively updated, thus capturing shared information and learning tacit interactions between the data modalities.
 Meanwhile, attention weights are learned for each modality and are shared between layers to learn modality-specific structural information.
-We demonstrate the multi-modal utility of HEALNet on survival analysis tasks on four cancer sites from The Cancer Genome Atlas (TCGA) data, combining multi-omic (tabular) and histopathology slides (imaging) data.
-Our results show that HEALNet achieves state-of-the-art concordance Index (c-Index) performance on all four cancer datasets for multi-modal patient survival prediction.
-More specifically, HEALNet leads to an average improvement of up to 7\% compared to the best uni-modal benchmarks and up to 4.5\% compared to the best early, intermediate, and late fusion benchmarks, which we see as a promising validation of our hybrid early fusion paradigm.
+We demonstrate the multimodal utility of HEALNet on survival analysis tasks on four cancer sites from The Cancer Genome Atlas (TCGA) data, combining multi-omic (tabular) and histopathology slides (imaging) data.
+Our results show that HEALNet achieves state-of-the-art concordance Index (c-Index) performance compared to other fusion models on all four cancer datasets for multimodal patient survival prediction.
+More specifically, HEALNet leads to an average improvement of up to 7\% compared to the best unimodal benchmarks and up to 4.5\% compared to the best early, intermediate, and late fusion benchmarks, which we see as a promising validation of our hybrid early-fusion paradigm.
 In summary, the contributions of our proposed HEALNet include: